Daniel Sharman: Career

 Sharman's first feature film role was in the independent film The Last Days of Edgar Harding, in which he played a musician.
-In 2010, he was cast as Ares, the Greek god of war, in the fantasy film Immortals with Mickey Rourke, Kellan Lutz and Henry Cavill among others; the film was released in 2011.
+In 2010, he was cast as Ares, the Greek god of war, in the fantasy film Immortals; the film was released in 2011.
 Sharman initially had difficulty transition to acting on film, as he found it "odd and unnatural", but he eventually adjusted.
 Sharman also appeared in the horror film The Collection, released in November 2012.